 To get there, we needed to define quality and its costs.
 My team and I scoured industry sources for data, finding enough pieces from NAHB’s annual “The Cost of Doing Business Study,” the “New Home & Building Materials Warranty Report” from the Warranty Week website, and customer satisfaction correlations from Avid Ratings, among others, to start filling in the puzzle.

-Those references also helped us create a builder profile for benchmarking purposes as we fleshed out the formula (see The Benchmark Builder, opposite).
-We then brainstormed 29 metrics, from rework to customer referrals, and sorted them into eight buckets: Value Engineering, Jobsite Waste, Construction Oversight, Cycle Time, Cost Overruns, Employee Satisfaction, Customer Engagement, and Warranty.
+Those references also helped us create a builder profile for benchmarking purposes as we fleshed out the formula (see The Benchmark Builder, below).
+We then brainstormed 29 metrics, from rework to customer referrals, and sorted them into eight buckets:

 For each of those buckets, we defined the parameters and added a Cost of Quality measure—for example, the bottom-line impact of a 1 percent increase in overall customer satisfaction or a 0.5 percent reduction in hard costs.
 Then we dug deeper, initially surveying 21 production builders representing nearly 10 percent of all new-home closings in 2014, to establish a baseline for each metric and for others, such as the average new-home sales price, percentage of revenue spent on construction, and budget slippage.